yusuke50/thinking-react/README.md

-# Thinking in React - build a navbar
+# Thinking in React - build a portfolio

 After successfully completing the [Tutorial: Tic-Tac-Toe](https://react.dev/learn/tutorial-tic-tac-toe), I try to build a navbar using React.